 Goji berries grow on an evergreen shrub found in temperate and subtropical regions in China, Mongolia and in the Tibetan Himalayas.
 They are in the nightshade (Solonaceae) family.
 Goji berries are usually sold dried.
 They are shriveled red berries that look like red raisins.
-Goji berry juice has become a popular antioxidant juice, along with acai berry, noni juice, mangosteen, camu camu, maqui and tart cherries.
+Goji berry juice has been marketed as an antioxidant-rich juice, along with acai berry, noni juice, mangosteen, camu camu, maqui and tart cherries.